grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 ### Optional: Add custom configurations

 There are many configuration options available in the `tempo-distributed` Helm chart.
-This procedure only covers the minimum required to launch GET or Tempo in a basic deployment.
+This procedure only covers the minimum configuration required to launch GET or Tempo in a basic deployment.

 You can add values to your `custom.yaml` file to set custom configuration options that override the defaults present in the Helm chart.
 The [`tempo-distributed` Helm chart's README](https://github.com/grafana/helm-charts/blob/main/charts/tempo-distributed/README.md) contains a list of available options.